 ‘Statute’ in ‘the Interpretation of statutes’ refers to the statutory laws made by the legislature that is the parliament or the state legislatures.
 A statute is said to be the will of the legislature.
 The parliament cannot judge cases on an individual basis so their general intent on what the law should be is passed through a form of text or more precisely an Act.

 This Act is published by the government on the Official Gazatte i.e a public journal and made available to all.
-Once the Act recieves the assent of the president, published and notified it becomes law.
+Once the Act recieves the assent of the president, published and notified, it becomes law.

 There are three broad functions of the government: Legislative which makes laws, the executive which implements laws and the Judiciary which interpret laws.
 These heads are independent of each other and this separation of power maintains a fair system of administration.

 What does Interpretation of Statute mean?

 It may so happen that these Acts or laws made by the parliament are ambiguous in nature or it may miss out on something, it could even be confusing.

 A lot of time same things are percieved by different people in different ways, that is unavoidable and in human nature.

 Situations may arise when these laws need to be applied and to remove these semantic difficulties the courts shall have to apply the general principles of interpretation to come to a conclusion.